 You can see how many I/Os your Aurora instance is consuming by going to the AWS Console.
 To find your I/O consumption, go to the RDS section of the console, look at your list of instances, select your Aurora instances, then look for the “Billed read operations” and “Billed write operations” metrics in the monitoring section.
 To see more details, visit the Amazon Aurora Pricing page.

 Aurora offers machine learning capabilities directly from the database, enabling you to add ML-based predictions to your applications via the familiar SQL programming language.
 With a simple, optimized, and secure integration between Aurora and AWS machine learning services, you have access to a wide selection of ML algorithms without having to build custom integrations or move data around.
 Learn more about Amazon Aurora Machine Learning.

 RDS Proxy Support

 Aurora can work in conjunction with Amazon RDS Proxy, a fully managed, highly available database proxy that makes applications more scalable, more resilient to database failures, and more secure.
-RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.
+Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.
 It reduces failover times by automatically connecting to a new database instance while preserving application connections.
-It enhances security through integrations with AWS IAM and AWS Secrets Manager.
+It enhances security through integrations with IAM and AWS Secrets Manager.